 A History Lesson: On 12 December 1983, the Australian Government floated the dollar, until which time it had been a fixed exchange rate pegged to a number of currencies over the course of its life.
 Since then the value of the dollar has fluctuated with the market, reaching a high in July 2011 trading at higher than $1.10 against the US dollar.
-There has been pain on both sides of the coin, for both importers and exporters, but for the most part it has served the country well by allowing the central bank control over the money supply and giving it new and efficient tools to combat downturns and slow down an overheated economy.
+There has been pain on both sides of the coin, for both importers and exporters, but for the most part it has served the country well.
 In short it was a good economic decision.
 Fixed currencies are not in vogue within economic schools of thought these days and for good reason; the precedents being set by crises in both the Bretton-Woods system and the gold standard before it.
 The question is has Nintendo sticking to its guns on how it uses its Mario coins set in on a path for rendering its currency obsolete?

 I am fascinated by the economics of video games.
 Not how much they sell and at what price, but how the designers shape the gameplay around the fundamental economic principles, often unknowingly.
 Like it or not every video game has an in-game economy and whether it be collectables, coins or currency, or loot; each and every decision a designer makes to encourage people to act or behave (or not) in a certain way is driven by conventional or behavioural economics.
 Nintendo has maintained a fixed exchange rate for Mario games, effectively pegging the currency against lives at a rate of $100.00.
 It may seem a bit abstract by the value of the coin has not changed for the most part throughout the history of the series.
 That is with with the exception of the 2013 game New Super Mario Brothers 2 which saw Nintendo place a whole new value into its coin system.
 But we’ll get more into that a bit later.
 For now let’s stick with history.